pratibap/fruitstore/README.md

         5. confirm purchase button that clears out the cart.
           - when confirming the purchase, update the quantity values in the list of items (optional).

-Let us see your awesome store!:
+Let us see your awesome store!
-  Once complete, please send a github link or your project files to tianyi@insticator.com